 BHA has introduced a number of enhancements via the SDM Web Portal, to give tenants greater choice about how they wish to use BHA's services.
-We have been promoting the Portal although take up has been low, and carrying out an exercise to significantly increase the number of tenant email addresses we hold.

 The Portal allows tenants to access current arrears, recent payments, print rent statements, request and view recent repairs, view the progress of outstanding repairs and make online payments.
-We have introduced text messaging as an integral element of the SDM software.